THE FUTURE OF BREAKAWAY ROPING

 Yes — and we've already put in the work to back that up.
 Before the BPI system has even launched, we've run multiple simulations to stress-test and fine-tune our classification model.
 The conclusion from that process is consistent: BPI works.

-One of the advantages of working with breakaway roping data specifically is that it tells a cleaner story than sports data.
+One of the advantages of working with breakaway roping data specifically is that it paints a quite clear picture.
 With only one competitor per run and no partner to rely on, the data reflects individual performance in its purest form.
 Statistics paint a much clearer picture of who a roper truly is and where they belong in a competitive field.

 That clarity cuts both ways, however.
 Because the data is so telling, a misclassified roper stands out quickly.
 An individual placed at the wrong level won't just have a slight edge, they'll dominate.
 That reality raises the stakes for accuracy within our system, and it's something we take seriously.
 The integrity of the competitive field depends on getting classifications right, and that commitment is built into everything we do.